Photo credit: Pixabay

 Like most things in life; it’s not the number of cabinets you have that matters.
 What matters is that you can easily and adequately use them.
 The key to being able to have enough room in your kitchen and the ease to get to the things you need when you need them is all down to organization!

 Professional cabinet makers have got this down to an art.
-You can find more here on what options are available.

 Keep an open mind and an open floorplan